 The application process requires that you provide substantial evidence of persecution or a well-founded fear of it in order to be granted asylum.
 You must apply for asylum within one year of entering the U.S.

 When you arrive in the United States, there are six basic steps to follow if you want to apply for asylum:

 If it has been over a year since your arrival, there may still be options available.
-Reach out to our experienced asylum lawyer in Austin for help.
+Reach out to our texas board-certified immigration attorney for help.
 J. Sparks Law is here for you.

 At J. Sparks Law, PLLC, we are dedicated to helping individuals and their families receive the protection they need to move forward in safety and peace.
 If you or someone you know needs assistance with the asylum application process, it is important to have strong legal representation.
 With an attorney who is Board Certified in immigration and Nationality Law by the Texas Board of Legal Specialization guiding your case, you can trust that you will have the knowledge and skill that you need on your side.